RTEMS/rtems-docs/c-user/interrupt/directives.rst

     This parameter is the interrupt vector number.

 ``attributes``
-    This parameter is the pointer to an :c:type:`rtems_interrupt_attributes` object.
-When the directive call is successful, the attributes of the interrupt vector will be stored in this object.
+    This parameter is the pointer to an :ref:`InterfaceRtemsInterruptAttributes` object.
+When the directive call
+    is successful, the attributes of the interrupt vector will be stored in this object.

 .. rubric:: RETURN VALUES: